litmuschaos/v1-litmus-docs/docs/chaosengine-concepts.md

 </tr>
 <tr>
   <th>Notes</th>
-  <td>The <code>.httpProbe</code> allows developers to specify the custom http probe and it will match the response code with the expected status code.</td>
+  <td>The <code>.httpProbe</code> allows developers to specify a URL which the experiment uses to gauge health/service availability (or other custom conditions) as part of the entry/exit criteria.
+The received status code is mapped against an expectedStatus</td>
 </tr>
 </table>